J Clin Aesthet Dermatol. 2020;13(9):15–20

 Statistical analysis.
 Power analysis revealed that a sample size of 200 patients would be appropriate to provide adequate estimates of probable events in the population.
 Estimates of the endpoints of interest were calculated with 95 percent two-sided confidence intervals whenever possible.
 The statistical analysis plan did not outline any statistical hypothesis tests, and summaries of efficacy variables were made using descriptive statistics.
 Changes from baseline were analyzed using paired t-tests (Acne-QoL scores and lesion counts) or a Wilcoxon signed-rank test (IGA scores).
 Post hoc analyses were performed without adjustment for multiplicity.
-Analysis of treatment success was calculated as the number of patients achieving ?90-percent reduction in lesion counts from baseline to Week 20.
+Analysis of treatment success was calculated as the number of patients achieving at least a 90-percent reduction in lesion counts from baseline to Week 20.

 Demographics.
 In total, 232 patients were screened, 201 of whom were enrolled in the study and included in the safety population (Figure 1).
 Study medication was administered to 197 patients, 167 of whom completed the ATP.
 The PP population comprised 166 patients.
 Of the safety population, 125 patients (62.2%) were male, 167 (83.1%) were white, and 170 (84.6%) were non-Hispanic/Latino.
 The mean (standard deviation [SD]; range) age was 18.7 (6.4; 12–45) years and mean (SD; range) weight was 71.0 (14.6; 45–110) kg.